• Skip to primary navigation

 Turbocharger Warranty Checks

-If we have a turbocharger returned for internal warranty inspection, we dis-assemble and create a report with photos on findings.
+If we require a turbocharger returned for internal warranty inspection, we dis-assemble and create a report with photos on findings.

-‘blueing’ on the shaft (from excessive heat from lack of oil flow)
+But unfortunately, internal inspections often reveal issues such as ‘blueing’ on the shaft (from excessive heat from lack of oil flow).

-Scoring of the shaft and damage to the bearing system (oil flow / lubrication issue and/or ‘dirty’ oil).
+And usually accompanied by scoring of the shaft and damage to the bearing system (oil flow / lubrication issue and/or ‘dirty’ oil).

 And there are many other issues relating to Turbocharger Installation Faults and Turbocharger Vehicle Operational Faults.

-But problems associated with oil, contribute to a vast majority of Turbocharger failure.
+However, problems associated with oil, contribute to a vast majority of Turbocharger failure.

 Here is more information on Turbocharger Oil Systems and why it’s so Important.